“A good traveler has no fixed plans, and is not intent on arriving.”

 Getty Image by Adam Hester

-Urban International Migrant ~ an urbanite who has migrated abroad to define life on their own terms; one freely migrating to another country for the purpose of integrating travel, intercultural engagement, spiritual and personal development into their life; one who desires to live rather than exist.
+An urbanite who migrates abroad to define life on their own terms; one who integrates travel, intercultural engagement, spiritual growth, and personal development into their lifestyle; someone who chooses to live rather than merely exist.

 #urbaninternationalmigration